Phileosopher/commonplace/stories.md

 If there's a distinct antagonist, the main character will have [changed](people-changes.md) while the antagonist will have stayed the same, though it will be reversed in the case of an anti-hero.
 In a bad story, *neither* the hero nor anti-hero will have changed.

+APPLICATION: If a story is bad, it's often the best the creator can do, especially in with media designed for large-scale appeal.
+Don't judge them too harshly, since they're attempting to conquer the [unknown](unknown.md).
+If they're representing a destructive value as a good thing, we should [feel](mind-feelings.md) pity before anger.

 Often, adding irony to the result will heighten its emotional impact:

 - Getting what they [wanted](purpose.md), but too late to have it.